ansible/ansible/rst/gettingstarted.rst

 Getting Ansible
 ```````````````

-As the project is still pretty new, you will probably want to clone
-the git checkout, so you can keep up with all of the latest features,
+If you are interested in using all the latest features, you may wish to keep up to date
+with the development branch of the git checkout.
+This also makes it easiest to contribute
-and also easily contribute back to the project (if you want).
+back to the project.

 Instructions for installing from source are below.

+Ansible's release cycles are about one month long.
+Due to this
+short release cycle, any bugs will generally be fixed in the next release versus maintaining
+backports on the stable branch.

 You may also wish to follow the `Github project <https://github.com/ansible/ansible>`_ if
 you have a github account.
 This is also where we keep the issue tracker for sharing
 bugs and feature ideas.

 Running From Checkout
 +++++++++++++++++++++